ProjectSynchro/powershell-wrapper-for-wine/README.md

 # powershell-wrapper for wine

-Wrapper for powershell.exe from wine ( this gets for example Waves Central in wine going ).
+Wrapper for powershell.exe from wine ( this helps fix the RSI Launcher, when it creates directories. ).

 Uses pwsh.exe from Powershell Core to get functionality for powershell.exe in wine: